 I spotted a young woman wearing the Target colors: a red top and khaki pants, and asked where I might find the mini fridges.

 “The kitchen section, if we’ve got any,” she said.

 I walked five miles looking for refrigerators that didn’t exist.
 First, to the kitchen section, where I found shelf labels, but no actual mini fridges.
 I hunted for a helper.
-There are no helpers in Target.
-There are shoppers wearing red tops and khaki pants who have no idea what’s in back-stock, but no Target employees walking purposefully, or even sauntering, down the aisles.
-I know this, because I walked up and down every aisle until I was at the front of the store once again, asking one of the cashiers for help in the kitchen section.
+I found shoppers wearing red tops and khaki pants who had no idea what’s in back-stock, but no Target employees walking purposefully, or even sauntering, down the aisles.
+I know this, because I walked up and down every aisle until I was at the front of the store again, asking one of the cashiers for help in the kitchen section.
 She pointed me to a guy with a walkie-talkie who promised to help, and then promptly disappeared.
 I asked another cashier who pointed me to guest services, where walkie-talkie-guy was chit-chatting with an employee.
 “I’m on it,” he said when he noticed me, and promptly disappeared.
 I asked another…I’ll cut to the chase.
 Somebody finally found a mini refrigerator, I paid for it, and a beefy fellow wrestled it into the back seat of my Corolla.

 I drove home.

 Remember, I was under deadline.
 My landlady was packing to come home.
 She would undoubtedly stock up on food before arriving.
 I had less than 24 hours to get my new fridge into my cottage, out of the box, allow four hours for it to stand upright before plugging it in because that’s what the directions say, clean it, turn it on, and get it to the proper safe food temperature which takes, oh, twelve hours.

 I decided to get that refrigerator out of the car by myself.